Concordium/concordium-node/concordium-node/README.md

   to be run in release mode for improved performance.
-Note that the [concordium-consensus](../concordium-consensus/) dependency is the same regardless of how the node itself is built, the `--release` only applies to the optimization of the rust node xcomponents.
+Note that the [concordium-consensus](../concordium-consensus/) dependency is the same regardless of how the node itself is built, the `--release` only applies to the optimization of the rust node components.

 Documentation about what <CONCORDIUM_NODE_CONFIG_DIR> and <CONCORDIUM_NODE_DATA_DIR> is seen at https://github.com/Concordium/concordium-node/blob/main/VARIABLES.md#common